 The level of cash balances available to the Council remains consistent with daily cash requirements, treasury and capital investment plans.
-The reduction in cash balances compared to 31 March 2019 is attributable to a number of issues that resulted in a higher than usual balance last year.
+The increase in cash balances compared to 31 March 2020 is attributable to the external borrowing undertaken as outlined above and to COVID-19 specific funding received from the Scottish Government which will be utilised over the course of 2021/22.